 - panna cotta

-Silver Cuisine deliver meals to meet the nutritional needs of people aged 50 years and over.
-Customers can order their meals online or by phone.
+Silver Cuisine caters to the nutritional needs of people aged 50 and over.
+A person can place an order online or by phone.

-- roasted tofu and ancient grain salad bowl
+- a roasted tofu and ancient grain salad bowl

 - turkey breast with cranberry-apple chutney